 Art of Mixing

-Creating an audio mix that is pleasing to listeners is a true art form.
-The manipulation of the source signals' level, dynamics, and panoramic position, and the addition of effects such as reverb and delay, can have a huge impact on the overall feel of a song.
-The Art of Mixing explores the many creative and technical considerations necessary to mix in today's music production environment, regardless of platform or format.
+When you learn how to mix music that is pleasing to listeners, it is a true art form.
+The manipulation of the source signals’ level, dynamics, and panoramic position, and the addition of effects such as reverb and delay, can have a huge impact on the overall feel of a song.
+The Art of Mixing course explores the many creative and technical considerations necessary to mix in today’s music production environment, regardless of platform or format.

-This course teaches the different steps of the mixing process, including equalization, panning, dynamic processing (compressors, gates, expanders, and limiters), reverb and delays, as well as automation techniques and practical examples.
-The techniques presented apply to any Digital Audio Workstation (DAW), or digital or analog console.
+This course teaches the different steps of the mixing process.
+You’ll learn how to mix music using techniques, including equalization, panning, dynamic processing (compressors, gates, expanders, and limiters), reverb and delays, as well as automation techniques and practical examples.
+The methods presented apply to any Digital Audio Workstation (DAW), or digital or analog console.

 The course analyzes some of the most famous and revered brands and models of mixing gear, including comparisons between analog and digital outboard gear versus plug-in emulations and plug-in unique processors.
 It features video, sound, and visual examples based on common platforms such as Pro Tools, Logic, and Digital Performer, as well as a hybrid mix performed in an SSL 4000 G console, combined with Pro Tools and a huge variety of outboard gear.

-Students will be required to deliver a mix every week for critique by the instructor.
-For each mix assignment, students will use professional recordings especially made for the course, in a variety of styles.
+Students will learn how to mix music by delivering a new piece every week for critique by the instructor.
+For each mix assignment, students will use professional recordings specially made for the course, in a variety of styles.
 The goal of the course is to impart both a technical and artistic approach to mixing and for students to acquire the core skill set needed to mix multi-track master recordings to a stereo final mix-down suitable for release.